 I completed my PhD at the London School of Economics.
 During my studies, I served as co-Chair of the Association for the Study of Ethnicity and Nationalism.
-Currently, I am an active member of several journals and research associations.
-I sit on the editorial boards of Cultural Sociology and Nations and Nationalism, and I am a founding co-editor of The State of Nationalism.
+Currently, I sit on the editorial boards of Cultural Sociology and Nations and Nationalism, and I am a founding co-editor of The State of Nationalism.
 I’m also a Faculty Fellow at the Center for Cultural Sociology at Yale University, and a member of the Scientific Council of National Movements and Intermediary Structures in Europe.

 I am currently co-writing a book with Dr Robert Schertzer for Oxford University Press.
-The book examines the resurgence of ethno-nationalism in the West, focusing on how political leaders use Twitter to convey nationalist messaging.
+The book examines the resurgence of ethnic nationalism in the West, focusing on how political leaders use Twitter to convey nationalist messaging.
 The research for this book is funded by competitive grants from the British Academy and the Social Science Research Council of Canada.
 I also recently published a path-breaking research article on the topic with Robert Schertzer in Ethnic and Racial Studies, which was entitled #Nationalism: The Ethno-Nationalist Populism of Donald Trump’s Twitter Communication.
 You can listen to us talk about how we apply our approach to understanding Donald Trump and the new American nationalism on the ASEN podcast.

 My 2016 book, A Cultural Sociology of Anglican Mission and the Indian Residential Schools in Canada: The Long Road to Apology, develops a theory of perpetrator trauma to analyse a multigenerational struggle within Canadian Anglicanism over its role in the abuse and forced assimilation of Indigenous children in Canada.
 My most recent research article, ‘The Anatomy of Memory Politics‘, puts forward a new approach to examining the politics of memory through a case-study of the struggle over Britain’s imperial past.